zama-ai/tfhe-rs/tfhe/docs/high_level_api/operations.md

-# Operations and simple examples
+# Operations

+The structure and operations related to all types (ì.e., Booleans, shortint and integer) are described in this section.

 ## Booleans

-Native homomorphic booleans support common boolean operations.
+Native homomorphic Booleans support common Boolean operations.

 The list of supported operations is: